 Currently available electric-drive vehicles (EDV) in the U.S market include hybrid electric vehicles (HEV), plug-in hybrid electric vehicles (PHEV), battery electric vehicles (BEV) and fuel cell electric vehicles (FCEV).
 Plug-in Vehicles (PEV) include both PHEV and BEV.
 HEVs debuted in the U.S. market in December 1999 with 17 sales of the first-generation Honda Insight, while the first PHEV (Chevrolet Volt) and BEV (Nissan Leaf) most recently debuted in December 2010.
 Electric drive vehicles are offered in several car and SUV models, and a few pickup and van models.

 Historical sales of HEV, PHEV, and AEV are compiled by Argonne’s Center for Transportation Research and reported to the U.S. Department of Energy’s Vehicle Technologies Office each month.
-These sales are shown in Figures 1-5.
+These sales are shown in Figures 1-4.
 Figure 1 shows monthly new BEV and PHEV sales by model.
 Figure 2 shows Cumulative U.S. Plug-In Vehicle Sales.
-Figure 3 shows yearly new HEV sales by model.
-Figure 4 shows electric drive vehicles sales share of total light-duty vehicle (LDV) sales since 1999.
-Figure 5 show HEV and PEV sales change with gasoline price.
+Figure 3 shows annual PEV sales share of total light-duty vehicle (LDV) sales since 2011.
+Figure 4 show HEV and PEV sales change with gasoline price.

 Latest Monthly Sales Data

 Hybridcars.com no longer provides estimates of monthly HEV sales by model.
 Since we have not yet identified another websites which provides similar information, we must defer estimating monthly HEV sales by model for the time being.
 Once we obtain annual HEV sales data (in the beginning of 2019) we will estimate HEV sales by model for each month in 2018.